 Variations and Extensions.
 Ask students to reflect on the various forms and types of mentoring that they have received during the course.
 In that reflection paper, it would be wise to ask them to link the forms of mentoring to the content of the course as well as their career aspirations.
 Also consider asking the practitioners and mentors to respond to the reflection papers.

-Time index: Medium Cost index: Low to Medium Learner-centered index: High
+Risk index: Medium Time index: Medium Cost index: Low to Medium Learner-centered index: High Duration of the learning activity: Weekly or as needed

 Activity 19.
 Synchronous and Mobile Mentoring